AJMinc/AJM-App-Page/index.md

 **AJM** is an individual app creator located in Sweden.

-*AJM is an acronym of the first and last name of Alexander M. Jonsson.*
+*AJM is an acronym of the first and last name of Alexander M. J.*